uptechteam/fe-cookbook/ui-components/date-time-pickers.md

 **Cons:**

-- Smaller community compared to Moment.js, which may result in fewer third-party plugins and resources.
+- Smaller community compared to date-fns.
-- Although it's similar to Moment.js, it might not have all the same features and functionality as Moment.js, which could be a concern for projects that rely heavily on specific Moment.js functionalities.
+- Might not have all the same features and functionalities as Moment.js, which could be a concern for projects that rely heavily on specific Moment.js features.

 GitHub Repository: https://github.com/iamkun/dayjs
 Official Website: https://day.js.org/

+## Summary

+In summary, the choice among these libraries depends on your project's specific needs and priorities:

+- If you need a modern and robust library with excellent internationalization and time zone support, **Luxon** might be a great choice, especially for projects that require precise time zone handling and have more tolerance for a slightly larger bundle size.
+- If you want a lightweight alternative with an API inspired by Moment.js and prefer a smaller bundle size, **Day.js** is a suitable option, especially if you are transitioning from Moment.js or working on projects that prioritize smaller bundle sizes.
+- If your project needs a lightweight and popular option with a functional programming approach and good TypeScript support, **Date-fns** is a strong contender, particularly for projects that emphasize bundle size optimization and adherence to modern JavaScript practices.